kaciexx/FFXIV_Vibe_Plugin/README.md

 When the stop trigger is triggered, it will stop your pattern.

-*NOTE: make sure the priority is equal or higher than the playing pattern*
+**NOTE**: if the priority is higher, it won't let you play your patterns again.
+Unless the "Stop Action" trigger have a "stop after set".

 # Terms of service